-In dealing with analysis of an elastic-perfectly plastic material model-that is, a material that has lost all ability to return to its original shape after deformation the stress remains constant above a certain strain value.
-It describes the cast iron material of a bulkhead held in place very well by eight bolts.
+In dealing with analysis of an elastic-perfectly plastic material model-that is, a material that has lost all ability to return to its original shape after deformation-the stress remains constant above a certain strain value.
+It describes the cast iron material (this model is one of the simplest of nonlinear material models, and its strain-stress curve is shown in Figure 8.) of a bulkhead held in place very well by eight bolts.